jenspfahl/EverydayTasks/README.md

-# Personal Task Logger
+# Everyday Tasks

-A task logger
+A fast task logger and scheduler for everyday tasks

 To run floor generator execute